From Earth’s Atmosphere to Zero Mean Noise

 Receiver Specific Errors

 One of the most severe and trickiest error sources also occurs most frequently in dense urban environments.
 Multipath occurs when a GPS signal bounces off of a building, car, or anything else.
-This reflection can be small or large and there can be many of them as the signal bounces off of
+This reflection can be small or large and there can be many of them as the signal bounces off of multiple objects.
+In the worst case, a satellite might be blocked from view by a building, but the signal may deceptively bounce around a corner, providing an erroneously large measurement.

 Photo by Kenta Kariya